-As referenced above, GCMG provides portfolio management services to various wrap fee programs sponsored by other financial services providers.
-GCMG receives a portion of the wrap fee for its investment advisory services.
-Clients participating in wrap fee programs may be charged various program fees in addition to the advisory fee charged by GCMG.
-Such fees may include the investment advisory fees of the independent advisers, which may be charged as part of a wrap fee arrangement.
-In a wrap fee arrangement, clients pay a single fee for advisory, brokerage, and custodial services.
-Client's portfolio transactions may be executed without commission charge in a wrap fee arrangement.
-In evaluating such an arrangement, the client should also consider that, depending upon the level of the wrap fee charged by the sponsor, the amount of portfolio activity in the client's account, and other factors, the wrap fee may or may not exceed the aggregate cost of such services if they were to be provided separately.
-We will review with clients any separate program fees that may be charged to clients.
-In addition, GCMG does not manage wrap fee program portfolios in a manner differently from other client types/platforms for which GCMG provides investment advisory services.
+As referenced above, FTIS provides Advisory Services to various Wrap Programs sponsored by Program Sponsors.
+FTIS receives a portion of the Wrap Fee for its Advisory Services.
+Participants in Wrap Programs may be charged various program fees in addition to the Advisory Fee paid to FTIS.
+Such fees may include the investment advisory fees of the independent advisers, which may be charged as part of the Wrap Fee.
+In a Wrap Program, Participants pay a single Wrap Fee for advisory, brokerage, and custodial services.
+Participant portfolio transactions may be executed without commission charge in a Wrap Program.
+In evaluating such an arrangement, the client should also consider that, depending upon the level of the Wrap Fee charged by the Program Sponsor, the amount of portfolio activity in the client's account, and other factors, the Wrap Fee may or may not exceed the aggregate cost of such services if they were to be provided separately.
+We will review with clients any separate Program fees that may be charged to clients.
+In addition, FTIS does not manage Wrap Program portfolios in a manner differently from other client types/platforms for which FTIS provides Advisory Services.